Rain (Japanese band): History

 In June 2009 Ra:IN began a lengthy European tour which took them to Rome, Ljubljana, Budapest, Warsaw, Gdynia, Berlin, Cologne, Moscow, Paris, Madrid, and ended in Hradec Králové at the Rock for People festival.
 The band released a special single sold only on the tour, titled "Circle/Psychogenic".
 They held the two man Rock’n Roll Vaudeville 2011 show together with Der Zibet on June 24, 2011.
 In September 2012, Ra:IN performed alongside Der Zibet, Ladies Room and Tokyo Yankees at the Yokohama Summer Rock Fes. – Revolution Rocks 2012.

 It was announced on April 17, 2014 that Tetsu had left the group.
 Ra:IN performed in the United States at A-Kon on June 6–8, and Ryu officially joined the band as drummer on June 28.
 In January 2020, Ra:IN had to cancel two shows after Pata caught influenza.
+Ra:IN celebrated their 20th anniversary in 2022.
+They began the Look at the Sky tour on July 29, 2023, and released a maxi CD sold only on the tour.
+Their first release of music in 15 years, it includes "Look at the Sky" and re-recordings of "Circle" and "Psychogenic".
+On May 12, 2025, Ra:IN cancelled their tour that was set to begin in June when it was learned that Pata had a spinal fracture, in addition to a previously known leg injury that made it difficult for him to stand for long periods of time.
+They returned to the stage at Yokohama Bay Hall on August 11, performing at the What is Jam?
+Vol. 10 event hosted by Pata's X Japan bandmate Sugizo's band Shag.

 Members

 The members of Ra:IN are credited exclusively by their given or stage names.